Early access is open — spots are limited. Check availability →

 What Living Knowledge Looks Like in Practice

-• RFC processes — Rust's RFC system lets the community propose and debate language changes before they happen.
-Crucially, the debate itself becomes the documentation.
+Open source projects like React, CPython, and the Rust programming language all accept community documentation contributions through full review workflows — a change to the docs goes through the same process as a change to the code: proposal, review, approval, merge.
+Rust’s RFC system goes further: it lets the community propose and debate language changes before implementation, and crucially, the debate itself becomes the documentation.
 You can read why a decision was made, not just what the decision was.

 What’s Still Missing